crnlmd77/data-analytics-portfolio/Python/README.md

-# Data Analytics Portfolio for SQL
+# Data Analytics Portfolio for Python
 A personal portfolio highlighting my growth in data analytics using Python.
 Showcases work in statistical exploration, data cleaning, and narrative-driven visual analytics.